acll19/terraform-eks-example/README.md

 4. Go inside the `eks-and-s3` folder
 5. Run `terraform init`
 6. Run `terraform validate`
-7. If everything is fine run `terraform apply -var-file=variables.tfvars`
+7. If everything is fine run `terraform apply -var-file=variables-dev.tfvars`
 8. Run `kubectl get nodes -owide` to see the cluster node.

 Terraform will start creating all the resources needed to spin up an EKS cluster plus a S3 bucket.
 This may take around 10 minutes.